agvxov/bashtutor/README.md

 ##### hint
 This is a function is run only when the user explicitly asks for a hint.

-This function *should* print some message which can help to user accomplish his task.
+This function *should* print some message which can help the user accomplish his task.

 ##### validate
 This function is called after every command entered.
-The last command the user has entered is passed as the arguments.
+The last command the user has entered is passed in arguments.
 You may inspect each bit with `$<int>` or the whole command as one with `$*`.
-Since task files are sourced, all variable the user's shell has is available to you.
+Since task files are sourced, all variables the user's shell has is available to you.
 You may use this fact to perform arbitrary checks, for example inspect files in `$PWD`.
-To make a task considered complete and to move on the next one, return 1.
+To make a task considered complete and to initiate moving on to the next one, `return 1`.

 #### Variables
-When inside module scripts the following variables will be defined for you:
+The following variables will be available to you inside module scripts:
 ```
 BASHTUTOR_R       : the return value of the user's last command
 BASHTUTOR_PS1     : the primary prompt bashtutor uses